Greek turmoil opens door for London property deals

 London developers said Greece was on their radar as a result of the instability affecting the country due to its financial bailout.

-"Greece might well be somewhere we'd look," said Tony Pidgley, chairman of residential developer Berkeley Group (BKGH.L), which specialises in riverside developments in central London.
+"Greece might well be somewhere we'd look," said Tony Pidgley, chairman of residential developer Berkeley Group, which specialises in riverside developments in central London.

 "The euro zone crisis means the London market is not just dominated by Far Eastern buyers," said Jeff Adams, chief executive of United House, which sells London flats costing between 450,000 and 1.5 million pounds.
 "We'd look to work with local Greek companies to gain access to the market."